Lecturer in Arabic

-- “Syrian intellectuals and the media: Competing narratives and discursive wars”, in The Syrian Uprising 2011-2014: Roots and Trajectories, edited by Raymond Hinnebusch and Omar Imady, will be published by Routledge and St-Andrews University, UK.
-(In the Press).
+- “Syrian intellectuals and the media: Competing narratives and discursive wars”, in The Syrian Uprising 2011-2014: Roots and Trajectories, edited by Raymond Hinnebusch and Jasmine Gani, published by Routledge and St-Andrews University, UK, 2002.

 - Syrian Ismailis and the Arab Spring: Seasons of Death and White Carnations", in Middle Eastern Minorities and the Arab Spring: Identity and Community in the Twenty-First Century, edited by K. S. Parker and T. E. Nasrallah, Gorgias Press LLC (2017).

 - “Muḥāḍarāt ‘an al-ḥarakah al-Adabīyah fī Ḥalab, 1800-1950, Lectures about the Literary Movement in Aleppo (1800-1950)”, by Sami al-Kayyali”, in (Encyclopaedia of Muslim Civilisations Abstracts Series), edited by Aptin Khanbaghi, The Institute for the Study of Muslim Civilizations (AKU-ISMC), (Edinburgh: Edinburgh University Press, 2014).

 - “Ibn al-Naqib: Sha’ir al-Tabi‘a al-Dimashqiyya, Ibn al-Naqib: The Poet of the Damascene Natural Landscape” (Encyclopaedia of Muslim Civilisations Abstracts Series) edited by Aptin Khanbaghi, (AKU-ISMC), (Edinburgh: Edinburgh University Press, 2014).